The Costs of Flood Damage

-According to statistics from NOAA’s National Centers for Environmental Information regarding billion-dollar weather and climate related events from 2019-2020, flooding was the most devastating type of weather event.
-Floods cost Americans more than $20 billion.
-As the most common and costly natural disaster in the U.S., flooding even at the lowest level of severity can cost tens of thousands of dollars.
+Change first paragraph to: According to statistics from NOAA’s National Centers for Environmental Information regarding billion-dollar weather and climate related events from 2019-2020, flooding was one of the most devastating types of weather event.
+Flood events have cost Americans more than $3.7 billion per year over the past 20 years.
+A flood can cost a homeowner thousands of dollars.

 FEMA broke out the average costs of floods in detail in a chart of estimated flood loss potential.
 For an average-sized 2,000 square foot home with possessions of $50,000, just one inch of water could cost nearly $27,000, five inches of water just over $45,000, and 48 inches of water more than $103,000.
 For a large home of roughly 5,000 square feet with $100,000 in possessions, one inch of water damage could cost more than $53,000, while 48 inches of water could cost north of $200,000.

-Despite these alarming numbers, only a small percentage of Americans have flood insurance – according to a 2018 Insurance Information Institute survey only 15 percent of homeowners carry flood policies.
-Many homeowners do not believe they are at risk of flooding or mistakenly believe they have flood coverage through their homeowners policies.
-Still, others think federal disaster aid will assist them if their property should be flooded.
+Despite these alarming numbers, only a small percentage of Americans have flood insurance – according to a 2018 Insurance Information Institute survey only 15 percent of homeowners carry flood insurance policies.
+Many homeowners do not believe they are at risk of flooding or mistakenly believe they have flood insurance coverage through their homeowners’ policies.
+Still, others think federal disaster aid will always assist them if their property should be flooded.

 Unfortunately, outdated flood maps are giving some a false sense of security, and that prevents many businesses and homeowners from taking the time to understand the true cost of flooding.
-For those relying on disaster assistance from FEMA instead of purchasing flood insurance, they should understand this: most federal disaster assistance comes in the form of low-interest loans, rather than grants, and recent disaster payouts after Hurricane Harvey averaged only $4,300, according to POLITICO.
+Most federal disaster assistance comes in the form of low-interest loans, rather than grants, and recent disaster payouts after Hurricane Harvey averaged only $4,300 according to POLITICO.

 We should also keep in mind that crisis response could be particularly challenging for FEMA this year, as a result of added pressure on the agency due to COVID-19.
 So, how much does a flood cost?
 Probably more than you ever imagined.
-Homeowners and business owners should understand their flood risk exposure before they get soaked, especially now in these unprecedented times.
+Homeowners and business owners should get a clearer understanding of their flood risk exposure before they get soaked, especially now in these unprecedented times.